snail-unamur/snail-website/README.md

 ### Team members

 Team members are listed in [content/authors/](content/authors/).
-Each team member has its own subdirectory, corresponding to their **eId**. *Please use the eId of the members of the team when encoding authors for publications, projects, and news.*
+Each team member has its own subdirectory, corresponding to their **firstname-lastname**. *Please use this identifier of the members of the team (i.e., firstname-lastname) instead of their full name when encoding authors for publications, projects, and news to ensure proper linking on the website.*

 Each user must be part of one of the following user groups (`user_groups:` in the `_index.md` of the user):
 - Faculty